daytonaio/content/articles/20240910_Daytona_Project_Config.md

 team, the ability to define and reuse configurations can dramatically enhance your productivity.

-As Daytona continues to roll out features like **Prebuilds**, the development experience will only get faster and more efficient, allowing developers to spend less time on setup and more time coding.
+As Daytona continues to launch new features like **Prebuilds**, the development experience will only get faster and more efficient, allowing developers to spend less time on setup and more time coding.